 Contents

-Pisa Cathedral Architecture
+Pisa Cathedral plan

 Pisa Cathedral is a remarkable example of Romanesque architecture.
 Construction on the church began in 1064, under the direction of master architect Buscheto, who designed a plan in the shape of a Greek cross.
 It was consecrated in 1188, after which it underwent renovations by Rainaldo in order to create a more familiar Latin cross shape.
+Its iconic bell tower, the Leaning Tower, is located right behind it and is an unmissable feature of the Pisan the skyline.

 Interior view of the Cathedral of Pisa